r00ten/ai-runtime-meter/README.md

 - Tracks session-level cumulative totals; **reported** and **estimated** cost kept separate in Session view and MCP
 - Exposes a JSON-RPC 2.0 MCP server over TCP so Claude itself can query runtime stats
 - Writes `runtime-status.json` and `claude-code-env.ps1` to `~/.derivity/runtime-meter/` on startup

+NB: When Claude Code emits provider-reported cost, AI Runtime Meter uses that value.
+When reported cost is unavailable, it falls back to model-aware token pricing as per Anthropic's pricing tables.
+Estimated cost may differ from billing due to cache TTL, regional modifiers, batching, provider-side adjustments, or non-token charges.

 ## UI